Selection, Admission Requirements and Deficiencies

 Who can take part in the selection procedure?

-Candidates holding a VWO diploma including the subjects of Biology, Chemistry, Physics and Mathematics (profile “Nature and Health” supplemented with Physics or profile “Nature and Technology” supplemented with Biology) and candidates writing their final VWO exams in the required subjects this year, can register for the selection procedure.
-If you hold an equivalent high school diploma with the subjects Biology, Chemistry, Physics and Mathematics, you might meet the admission requirements as well.
+Candidates holding a VWO diploma including the subjects of Biology, Chemistry, Physics and Mathematics A or B (profile “Nature and Health” supplemented with Physics or profile “Nature and Technology” supplemented with Biology) and candidates writing their final VWO exams in the required subjects this year, can register for the selection procedure.
+If you hold an equivalent high school diploma with the subjects Biology, Chemistry, Physics and Mathematics A or B, you might meet the admission requirements as well.
 The Admissions Office needs to confirm that you meet the admission requirements.
 Please contact the Admission Office well in advance.